Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6C2UsVKIGnQ.md

 ### Transcript

-> will you make the hot potato save file available for download potentially i have some ideas around the whole potato save file again i think last stream i mentioned that and that i haven't talked disney about them yet i still haven't talked about them yet what was that but um about the hot hot potato uh c file how about that huh yeah
+> will you make the hot potato save file available for download potentially i have some ideas around the whole potato save file again i think last stream i mentioned that and that i haven't talked disney about them yet i still haven't talked about them yet what was that but, about the hot hot potato, c file how about that huh yeah